S2-group/NAPPA/Test-App/README.md

 # Test Apps

-This directory contains a list fo simple sample apps developed with the purpouse to test the [Prefetching Library](Prefetching-Library) and [Plugin for Android Studio](Android-Studio-Plugin).
+This directory contains a list fo simple sample apps developed with the purpose to test the [Prefetching Library](Prefetching-Library) and [Plugin for Android Studio](Android-Studio-Plugin).

 Currently, there is a total of 1 sample app:

-* [Weather and News](Test-App/Weather-and-News-app): Cosume two REST APIs about the weather and news and display the content
+* [Weather and News](Test-App/Weather-and-News-app): Consume two REST APIs about the weather and news and display the content

 ## Testing the Prefetching Library